unxok/limit-breaker/README.md

 # limit-breaker
+A very small Obsidian plugin that simply adds the ability to customize the maximum number of suggestions that will show in popovers and modals.

+Examples: link suggestion popover, file search modal, etc..

+## Contributing
+- Feature requests, bug reports, questions: [Open an issue](https://github.com/unxok/limit-breaker/issues/new)
+- PRs welcome!

 ## Translations
 Feel free to open a PR to add or review a translation.
 ChatGPT generated most of these translations, so if you review/edit one in your PR, please also update this table here in `README.md` to reflect that a human reviewed it.

 | Language                | Code | Human reviewed |